July 26 – August 18, 2024

 *Participants must be at least 18 years old by the first day of the Institute.

-- The program seeks to strengthen the faith and deepen the understanding of young Catholic leaders through a thorough catechesis, ensuring that participants develop the ability both to evangelize and defend the Faith within secular society.
+- The institute seeks to strengthen the faith and deepen the understanding of young Catholic leaders through a thorough catechesis, ensuring that participants develop the ability both to evangelize and defend the Faith within secular society.
 The Institute responds to the exhortation of St. Peter, “To be always ready with a reason for the hope that is within you.”
 (1 Peter 3:15)

-- Secondly, the Institute examines the patrimony of Western Christian Civilization through an in-depth study of the early foundations of Christendom, highlighting the Irish contribution, with its deep Roman roots, and noting the successful evangelization of Europe through Ireland’s historically vibrant Christian culture.
+- Secondly, the Institute examines the patrimony of Western Christian Civilization through an in-depth study of the early foundations of Christendom, highlighting the Irish contribution, with its deep Catholic roots, and noting the successful evangelization of Europe through Ireland’s historically vibrant Christian culture.